Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Let me share my experience and suggestions by taking my presentation as a reference:

 My topic is “Usability Testing”.
-Usability testing’s main aim is to observe people using the product to discover errors and areas of improvement.
+Its main aim is to observe people using the product to discover errors and areas of improvement.
 But Usability testing is not treated as a compulsory part of QA process.

 #1) What is my presentation all about?

-Usability testing is a well-known form of testing and is expensive too.
+Usability testing is a well-known yet expensive form of testing.
 It is usually ignored in many testing projects because it is viewed as yet another step that will delay the product timelines.
 So, my aim when I present on this topic should be to convince my audience of how easy it is to perform usability tests and their advantages.
 If I can do that, my presentation would be a success.

 #2) Understand your audience: